polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 | FlashPro | Software for Windows | FlashPro4 | Hardware programmer for Windows |

 ### Firmware Versions
-The following table contains links to the .stp file, .job file, schematic and the Linux SDK for each release.
+The following table contains links to the .stp file, .job file and schematic for each release.

 | Revision | .stp | .job | Schematic |